rrovetto/Ontology-Development-Guidelines/BackgroundConcepts/README.md

 </details>

 ### The speculative nature of foundational concepts - their generaliy and abstraction means many models are
-**Consider**: "Different scientific disciplines relies on different definitions and terminology, and the cognitive foundation of these patterns remains speculative as they are hard to empirically investigate." ([source](https://imageschema.net/our-story/image-schema-list))
+**Consider**: "Different scientific disciplines relies on different definitions and terminology, and the cognitive foundation of these patterns remains speculative as they are hard to empirically investigate." ([Original source Imageschema.net webpage no longer online](https://imageschema.net/our-story/image-schema-list))

 ## Copyright
-© 2019-2022, Robert John Rovetto.
+© 2019-2023, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.